Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

 ### Uploading

-First, set up your PyPI API key:
+In preparation, set up your PyPI API key if you haven't already:

 1. Log into your PyPI account
 1. Generate an API key for the `cnlp-transformers` project [here](https://pypi.org/manage/account/#api-tokens)